isabelandreatta1/Unit_3/DB Unit3 Project.md

             print("Passwords don't match")
 ```

 ### Creating the Home Page

 Just create a screen with two buttons.
-Most simplest aspect but very important

 ### Creating the Add Entry Page

 Similar process of login screen but more complicated.

-### Creating the Past Entries Page

 ## Criteria D: Functionality